Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 ### Single Sign-On

-Single sign-on involves a user authenticating once against a trusted identity provider, such as Entra ID, and if successful they are granted an authentication token.
+Single sign-on involves a user authenticating once against a trusted identity provider, such as Entra ID, and if successful they are granted an **authentication token**.
 Different applications and service providers can be configured to trust the inital identity provider, and consequently the tokens issued by it.
 When a user tries to access the external resources their token is presented, and can be verified with the identity provider.

 Single sign-on relies upon the integrity of the initial provider, so it should be configured with secure authentication processes such as multifactor authentication at least.